stevesun-au/todo-frontEnd/README.md

 # Getting Started with Create React App

 1. Decomposed original app.js to different functional and representational components respectively.
-2. Added error messages and unit tests
+2. Added error messages and unit tests.
-3. Used the latest use React hooks for the render cycle
+3. Used the latest use React hooks for the render cycle.